hummer330/swift-style-guide/README.md

 * There should be exactly one blank line between methods to aid in visual clarity and organization.

+## Self

+Only reference self when necessary (usually in the context of a block, or where there is a local variable with the same name as an instance variable).

 ## Closures

 * Trailing closures should be written outside of the parenthesis of the function to which they are being passed